dannypsnl/eikyo/README.md

 ### Plan

 1. A full compiler from source code to generated code, now having some problems
-   - Haskell on m1(my computer) is unusable
    - llvm-hs has problem with brew installed llvm@12
-2. Build s-expr version in racket as the prototype for digging

 ### Invite